Why marketers may have to work to rebuild consumer trust in Black Friday

 Although the trend is less than ten years old, already consumers are beginning to question the value of the deals on offer and re-evaluate their trust in retailers that pedal the deals.

-With such vast revenues generated during the sale, marketers will be looking for ways to rebuild consumer trust in brands for the busiest season of the year for most brands, and needs to be maximised.
+With such vast revenues generated during the sale, marketers will be looking for ways to rebuild consumer trust.
+This is the busiest season of the year for most brands, and needs to be maximised.

-For a relatively young phenomenon (City AM reports that although in the USA Black Friday deals have existed since as early as 1940, it wasn’t until 2010 that the trend really hit UK retailers), it could come as a surprise that customer’s interest and trust is already beginning to wane.
+City AM reports that in the USA Black Friday deals have existed since as early as 1940, it wasn’t until 2010 that the trend really hit UK retailers.
+For a relatively young phenomenon, it could come as a surprise that customer’s interest and trust is already beginning to wane.

-But this is exactly what has been reported in the UK tabloid press recently, with the Mirror pointing to a survey from research consultancy Future Thinking which showed 50% of people believe that Black Friday deals are little more than a “marketing gimmick”.
+But this is exactly what has been reported in the UK tabloid press recently.
+The Mirror pointed to a survey from research consultancy Future Thinking which showed 50% of people believe that Black Friday deals are little more than a “marketing gimmick”.

-The Telegraph also ran a similar article at the end of October, claiming data collected by Love The Sales shows that in terms of the number of products priced at a discount, Black Friday is actually below average for the year.
+The Telegraph also ran a similar article at the end of October.
+They claim data collected by Love The Sales shows that in terms of the number of products priced at a discount, Black Friday is actually below average for the year.

 For Mobile Marketing Magazine, it is statistics like these that mean ‘shoppers are less likely to get involved in Black Friday sales in physical stores this year’.’
 With ‘48 per cent of UK respondents confirm[ing] that they have no plans to shop on Black Friday’, this could spell bad news for brands hoping to boost revenues in the final quarter.